xdssio/spoonbill/readme.md

 For faster applications with cloud persistence, use InMemoryStore/LmdbStore and save/load to the cloud.

+## Persisted dictionaries

+Dictionaries which are persisted to disk.

-### LmdbDict
+### LmdbStore

 LmdbDict is a wrapper around the [lmdb-python-dbm](lmdb-python-dbm) library.
-It is a fast key-value with memory-mapped persistence
+It is a fast key-value with memory-mapped persistence.

 Requirements:
 ```pip install lmdbm```